dusano/dusano.github.io/source/_posts/My-New-Post.md

 tags:
 ---

 This is a test post.
+A change has happened.